Ivory (Gin Wigmore album)

 Ivory is the fourth studio album by L.A.-based, New Zealand alternative rock singer Gin Wigmore, named after her son.
-The album was released on 6 April 2018 by Island Records Australia peaking at number 11 in New Zealand.
-Ivory explores a heavier alternative rock sound along with a heavy blue-eyed soul vibe and doo-wop inspired ballads counting on a funky, groovy production.
+The album was released on 6 April 2018 by Island Records Australia and peaked at number 11 in New Zealand.
+Ivory explores a heavier alternative rock sound along with a heavy blue-eyed soul vibe and doo-wop-inspired ballads counting on a funky, groovy production.
 The lyrics of the album provide commentary on feminism, empowerment, and a return to roots.